 Meet the caring team of NMCC

-Adrienne R. Smith is the Founder, President & CEO of the New Mexico Caregivers Coalition.
-This statewide organization advocates for and advances the professional development and workforce issues of New Mexico’s direct caregivers.
+Adrienne R. Smith is President & CEO of New Mexico Caregivers Coalition, a statewide organization that advocates for and advances the professional development and workforce issues of New Mexico’s caregivers, so they better serve those who are elderly and those with disabilities.
+She has served in this role since 2012.

 Sharon Finarelli comes to NMCC from her role as Director of Community Partnerships with Presbyterian Health Plan.
 Sharon has worked with community-based organizations for over 30 years in a variety of settings and has a passion for improving community health.